tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 find some help from the docs.

 # The verdict
-The way I see it, Prefect is another tool in a Data Engineer's tool chest.
+The way I see it, Prefect is a great tool in a Data Engineer's tool chest.
 It excels at certain things, and leaves you wanting on others.
 Need a quick way to orchestrate some Python, give Prefect a go, and you'll be surprised at how quickly you'll be up and running.